kacpertopol/kacpertopol.github.io/start/pl/010_Nauczanie/009_Advanced_Statistics_I_(zima_2020-2021)/010_Exercise_sets/006_Set_6_(11_IV_2021)/content.md

 - uniform distribution in the range $(-0.8 , 0.8)$
 - uniform distribution in the range $(-3 , 3)$
 - uniform distribution in the range $(-15 , 15)$
-- t student's distribution with 3 degrees of freedom
+- t-Student distribution with 3 degrees of freedom
-- t student's distribution with 20 degrees of freedom
+- t-Student distribution with 20 degrees of freedom
 - Weibull distribution with $a = 8.9$ (shape parameter), $b = 1.5$ (scale parameter)
 - Weibull distribution with $a = 1.5$ (shape parameter), $b = 5$ (scale parameter)
 - a combination of two normal distributions $N(-a , b)$, $N(k_{1} a , k_{2} b)$